taoshidev/proprietary-trading-network/docs/miner.md

 - Only use your testnet wallet.
 - Do not reuse the password of your mainnet wallet.
 - Make sure your incentive mechanism is resistant to abuse.
+- Your incentive mechanisms are open to anyone.
+They emit real TAO.
+Creating these mechanisms incur a lock_cost in TAO.
+- Before attempting to register on mainnet, we strongly recommend that you run a miner on the testnet.

 # System Requirements